“What are the books that contributed to shaping Shepard’s world-view?”

 *Many people will read a book title or cruise through a few pages of a book, form an opinion and then say the book is lousy.
 Other will give it a complete reading, however their minds are closed to new information.
-I suggest that if you have already found the one and only complete truth about everything, further reading, especially of the following, is not of any use.
+I suggest that if you have already found the one and only complete truth about everything, further reading, especially any of the following, is not of much use to you.

 12 Rules for Life by Jordan Peterson (I disagree with 20% of what Jordan says, but overall he is well worth the investment of time.